Baptouuuu/Sy/docs/HTTP-Library.md

 ## Request

 This object wraps the creation of a http request; it must implement [`Sy.HTTP.RequestInterface`](../src/HTTP/RequestInterface.js).
-It is a representation of a request, so by itself the object does nothing, got to the [`Manager`](#manager) to see how to use them.
+It is a representation of a request, so by itself the object does nothing, go to the [`Manager`](#manager) to see how to use them.

 ### Creation